adavarski/jenkins-dev-environment/README.md

 - [UI tests capability](#ui-tests-capability)
 - [Jenkins hardening](#jenkins-hardening)

-## Atlassian Bitbucket to host some development projects/repos
+## Atlassian Bitbucket (to host some development projects/repos).

-Set some secure passwords in .env and pg-init-scripts/init.sql
+Note: Set some secure passwords in .env and pg-init-scripts/init.sql if you don't want current.

 ## Run development environment